chharvey/counterpoint/docs/spec/notation.md

 If this is the case, the code is said to be “invalid” (“not valid”).

+### Reference Errors (21xx)
+When the compiler fails to dereference an identifier, a reference error is raised.

+2100.
+A general reference error not covered by one of the following cases.
+2101.
+The validator encountered a variable that was never declared.
+2102.
+The validator encountered a variable that was used before it was declared.

+### Assignment Errors (22xx)
+When the compiler detects an illegal declaration or assignment, an assignment error is raised.

+2200.
+A general assignment error not covered by one of the following cases.
+2201.
+The validator encountered a duplicate variable declaration.
+2210.
+A reassignment of a fixed variable was attempted.

 ### Type Errors (23xx)
 When the compiler recognizes a type mismatch, a type error is raised.